natcarvajal/ReadMe-Generator/utils/generateMarkdown.md

 ## Installation

-The following dependencies are necessary for this project to run, npm
+The following dependencies are necessary for this project to run, npm i install

 ## Usage

-npm
+to generate a readme file so  all my projects follow a unifrom layout

 ## Technologies

-This project was created with: npm
+This project was created with: node.js

 ## License

 This project is licensed under:
-Apache
+MIT

 ## Contributors

-npm
+none

 ## Test

-The following is needed to run the test: npm
+The following is needed to run the test: none

 ## Questions

-If you have any questions about the repo, please feel free to reach me via email: npm or connect with me via GitHub: npm.
+If you have any questions about the repo, please feel free to reach me via email: nataliacarvajal1996@gmail.com or connect with me via GitHub: natcarvajal.